hundredrabbits/thebook/north_pacific_logbook.md

     Distance to Victoria: 6,169 km (3331 nm)

 ##### 0600
 Disaster.
-I was sitting outside, steering the boat as we ran in heavy weather.
+I was sitting outside, steering the boat in heavy weather.
 The waves were still monstrous, but showed signs of slowing.
 This wasn't the first time we'd run with weather, but made sure to keep a good angle to it.
 But then, I noticed a large wave pushing up at our rear, the strength of it caused the entire hull to vibrate.
 I didn’t like the look of that wave, but before I had time to look back, another one came.
 I did not see it, but it overwhelmed me.

 A giant wave broke over us, and knocked Pino over.
 I didn't see it happen.
 A wall of water washed over me.
 I saw nothing but water.
 I fell.
 The water dragged me off my feet, and carried me right out of the cockpit.
 I was underwater, my vision blurred by a curtain of seawater.
 I was facing up, I could see shapes, and colors through the salty, wet veil enveloping me.
 I remember thinking then: "Well, this is the end.
 This is how it happens."